-Strong: The evidence consists of a 9-month randomized controlled trial (RCT) involving 432 women from one rural and one urban county in north-central Florida, including 214 who participated in the program and 218 who served as a control group.
-The RCT compared access to mental health services, depressive symptoms, functional status, and knowledge and skills related to Medicaid benefits, using self-reported questionnaires administered at baseline, 3, 6, and 9 months.
+Strong: The evidence consists of a 9-month randomized, controlled trial involving 432 women from 1 rural and 1 urban county in north central Florida, including 214 who participated in the program and 218 who served as a control group.
+The trial compared access to mental health services, depressive symptoms, functional status, and knowledge and skills related to Medicaid benefits, using self-reported questionnaires administered at baseline and 3, 6, and 9 months.

 - Enhanced access to mental health services: During the 9-month study, participants were nearly twice as likely to have a first-time mental health visit as those in the control group.
 Those with a history of depression were twice as likely to schedule a first-time visit, while those with moderate or severe depressive symptoms were nearly three times as likely.

 - Fewer depressive symptoms, better functional status: Participants experienced a significantly greater reduction in depressive symptoms and exhibited larger improvements in functional status than did members of the control group.
 They also moved into employment approximately 30 days earlier than women who did not receive the intervention.

 - Improved ability to navigate Medicaid system: While gains in knowledge and skills related to Medicaid were relatively small, more than one-third (34 percent) of participants reported applying what they learned from the program during a real-life encounter with the Medicaid system.